Matcha Essentials Description

 - Bamboo Matcha Scoop - The right size scoop for 1 gram of matcha per scoop.

 - Bamboo Whisk - Quickly prepare a perfect frothy serving of matcha.

-- Matcha Bowl - Beautifully contrasting with the deep jade color of matcha.
+- Matcha Bowl - Beautiful complement to the deep jade color of matcha.

 - 2 Oz Ceremonial Matcha (Optional)

 Two variations; one with Ceremonial Matcha and one without.

 In the 12th century China had developed a new process which was better suited to the storage and transport of tea without it rotting.
 The process involved steaming, grinding and forming cakes of powdered tea.
 One would then break a bit off the cake to make tea.
 A visiting Buddhist monk, Eisai, traveled to China and brought back the powdered tea, seeds, and knowledge to support the preparation of the powered tea.
 Eisai is credited with the introduction of the tencha style of tea preparation, where hot water was added to the powdered tea, or matcha, and whipped into a thick froth.
 Integration with religious ritual and adoption by ruling classes drove the import of more tea plants from China and cultivation expanded further.